Dawg Pound: The new pound

-When FirstEnergy Stadium was completed in 1999, team officials named the sections in the stadium's east end the Dawg Pound.
+When Huntington Bank Field, then known as Cleveland Browns Stadium was completed in 1999, team officials named the sections in the stadium's east end the Dawg Pound.
 The new Pound differs from the original in having two decks, but like the Dawg Pound of Cleveland Municipal Stadium, the new stadium's Dawg Pound seats are all bleachers.
 The Dawg Pound personal seat license was one of the most expensive in the new Stadium.

 The new Pound also has official recognition from the team.
 The team trademarked a Dawg Pound logo, which it uses on select fan memorabilia.
 This logo was created by NFL Properties and is the only such logo developed for an NFL fan base by the league.
 It is featured on officially licensed Browns merchandise such as T-shirts, pennants, bumper stickers, etc.

-The establishment nature of the new Pound, as well as the more-sterile atmosphere of the new stadium, originally turned off some veteran fans, especially the old "blue-collar" fan base.
+The establishment nature of the new Pound, as well as the more-sterile atmosphere of the new stadium, turned off some veteran fans, especially the old "blue-collar" fan base.
 This has resulted from what was originally a player and fan movement - the Dawg Pound - having been made "corporate," by the Browns organization, including trademarks, copyrights and an official "Dawg Pound" logo.
-Also, the more sterile, corporate atmosphere at the new FirstEnergy Stadium (as opposed to the near anarchy at the old stadium in the 1960s-1990s) has been viewed by more traditionalist Browns fans and Dawg Pound season ticket holders as tarnishing the history and traditional passion of the fanbase.
+Also, the more sterile, corporate atmosphere at the new Huntington Bank Field (as opposed to the near anarchy at the old stadium in the 1960s-1990s) has been viewed by more traditionalist Browns fans and Dawg Pound season ticket holders as tarnishing the history and traditional passion of the fanbase.